 Commercial bar soaps and even some sold as "natural" are Syndet bars.
 Syndet is a blended word made by combining the words “synthetic” and “detergent.”
-Note that some of the new shampoo bars on the market are actually syndets, not natural soap-based shampoo.
+Note that many of the newer shampoo bars on the market are actually syndets, not natural soap-based shampoo.

 BLOG: "What are Syndets?"

-Gentle, skin safe ingredients mean that natural soap will not dry out skin or lead to the skin irritation often seen with synthetic ingredients.
+Gentle, skin-safe ingredients mean that natural soap will not dry out skin or lead to skin irritation often seen with synthetic ingredients.